cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 - :ref:`Property Lookups <cdap-pipelines-macros-property-lookups>`
 - :ref:`Macro Functions <cdap-pipelines-macros-macro-functions>`

-Fields that are macro-enabled are identified in the CDAP Application Studio UI and documented in the :ref:`CDAP Pipelines Plugin Reference <cdap-pipelines-plugins>`.
+Fields that are macro-enabled are identified in the CDAP Studio UI and documented in the :ref:`CDAP Pipelines Plugin Reference <cdap-pipelines-plugins>`.

 .. _cdap-pipelines-macros-property-lookups: